realm/realm-js/packages/realm/README.md

 ## Known issues

 * Realm is not compatible with the legacy Chrome Debugger.
 The following debugging methods are supported:
-   * [Flipper](https://fbflipper.com/) has many similar features in relation to the Chrome Debugger.
+   * [Hermes Debugger](https://reactnative.dev/docs/debugging#opening-the-debugger) is the recommended way for debugging modern React Native apps.
    * [Safari](https://reactnative.dev/docs/debugging#safari-developer-tools) also has a similar feature set, but requires [some setup](https://blog.nparashuram.com/2019/10/debugging-react-native-ios-apps-with.html) and only supports debugging in iOS.
    * **NOTE:** For the above methods, it is not necessary to enable `Debug with Chrome` in the Debug Menu.

-## Building Realm JS
+## Building the SDK

-For instructions on building Realm JS yourself from the source, see the [building.md](https://github.com/realm/realm-js/blob/HEAD/contrib/building.md) file.
+For instructions on building the SDK from the source, see the [building.md](https://github.com/realm/realm-js/blob/HEAD/contrib/building.md) file.

-## Issues with debugging
-Some users have reported the Chrome debugging being too slow to use after integrating Realm into their react-native project.
-This is due to the blocking nature of the RPC calls made through the Realm library.
-See https://github.com/realm/realm-js/issues/491 for more information.
-The best workaround is to use Safari instead, as a user has described [here](https://github.com/realm/realm-js/issues/491#issuecomment-404670910).

-Moreover, we have a switch to [Flipper](https://fbflipper.com/) in the works as part of our effort to [support Hermes](https://github.com/realm/realm-js/pull/3792).
-It implies that we envision a near future where the Chrome debugging will be removed, and we currently don't invest much in its maintenance.

 ## Troubleshooting missing binary
 It's possible after installing and running Realm that one encounters the error `Could not find the Realm binary`.
 Here are are some tips to help with this.